GS-4928/GS-4928.github.io/_posts/2024-04-09-Customer-Segmentation.md

 By default, the k-means algorithm within scikit-learn will use k = 8 meaning that it will look to split the data into eight distinct clusters.
 We want to find a better value that fits our data, and our task!

-In the code below we will test multiple values for k, and plot how this WCSS metric changes.
+In the code below we will test multiple values for k, and plot how this WCSS metric changes into an 'Elbow Plot'.
 As we increase the value for k (in other words, as we increase the number or centroids or clusters) the WCSS value will always decrease.
-However, these decreases will get smaller and smaller each time we add another centroid and we are looking for a point where this decrease is quite prominent *before* this point of diminishing returns.
+However, these decreases will get smaller and smaller each time we add another centroid and we are looking for a point on our plot where this decrease is quite prominent *before* this point of diminishing returns.

 ```python